-These healthy chocolate baked donuts are the ultimate rich, yet healthier treat!
+These healthy baked donuts are infused with chocolate and topped with sprinkles for that classic donut shop flavor with a healthier twist!
 Baked rather than fried, these fluffy glazed donuts are made from scratch with oat flour and almond flour for a nutrient-packed sweet treat.
-They require no yeast and are super easy to make for a fun dessert, snack, or breakfast! {Gluten-free & dairy-free-friendly}
+No yeast, no rising, and no fuss! {Gluten-free & dairy-free-friendly}

-For more chocolate-y treats, be sure to try my Healthy Chocolate Cake and Halloween Donuts too!
+For more chocolatey treats, be sure to try my Sugar Free Birthday Cake, Halloween Donuts and Chocolate Oat Flour Cupcakes too!

-- Flour: These easy baked donuts are made with oat flour and almond flour to incorporate more fibre and healthy fats.
-I find that this combo of flours works well to provide that fluffy cake-like texture.
+- Oat flour and almond flour: For more fiber and healthy fats.
+I find that this combo of flours works well for that fluffy cake-like texture.

 - Coconut sugar: To sweeten the donuts.
 I like to keep some on hand since it’s a lower glycemic index alternative to granulated white sugar.
 You can also use brown sugar if that’s what you have.

-- Milk: These can be made with regular dairy milk, or sub in a plant based milk such as cashew milk or almond milk to keep them dairy-free.
-Use your milk of choice.
+- Milk: These can be made with regular dairy milk, or sub in a non-dairy milk to keep them dairy-free.

-- For the glaze: Melted dark chocolate chips are mixed with a bit of coconut oil and topped with some optional sprinkles for a fun twist!
+- For the healthy chocolate glaze: Melted dark chocolate chips are mixed with a bit of coconut oil for a little extra fun.
+Add some sprinkles and enjoy!

 - Fill each donut hole close to the top.

-- Bake for 10-12 minutes or until an inserted toothpick comes out clean.
+- Bake for 9-12 minutes or until an inserted toothpick comes out clean.
+Check the doughnuts at 9 minutes to prevent overcooking.

 - Remove the donuts from the oven and allow them to cool for 5 minutes in the pan.
 Carefully remove them and allow them to finish cooling on a wire rack.